lilaspourpre/lilaspourpre.github.io/_news/announcement_4.md

-Our paper "" is accepted to EMNLP 2024 findings! 🎉
+Our paper "Low-Resource Machine Translation through the Lens of Personalized Federated Learning" is accepted to EMNLP 2024 findings! 🎉